Chichester Cathedral: History

 The towers at Chichester have had a particularly unfortunate history because of subsidence, which explains the positioning of the 15th century bell tower at some distance from the cathedral.
 The south-west tower of the façade collapsed in 1210 and was rebuilt.
 The north-west tower collapsed in 1635 and was not rebuilt until 1901.
 The masonry spire was built in the 14th century and was repaired in the 17th century by Christopher Wren.

 The tower survived a lightning strike in 1721.
 During the 18th century various works are recorded including repairs to the upper part of the spire after the lightning strike.
 However the cathedral was in a poor state of repair.
 A restoration programme was begun starting in 1812 and in 1829 the cathedral was closed for several months while major repairs and improvements were carried out.
 George Chandler became dean in 1832 and continued with the restoration, the sub-deanery was removed to a brand new church, a project completed by Walter Hook who took over as dean in 1849.
 Then on 21 February 1861, the cathedral spire telescoped in on itself, without loss of life.
 Works in the cathedral had included the removal of a stone screen (known as the Arundel screen) that separated the choir from the nave.
 There was some discussion that its removal had caused the collapse of the spire.
 A more likely cause was thought to be that the spire's foundations had been subject to subsidence over the years and had become detached from the tower, leaving the tower freestanding; also that the rubble cores of the columns holding the spire had become dust.
 Thus a weakened tower collapsed in the face of high winds.
-The collapse had apparently inspired J. Meade Falkner to write his novel The Nebuly Coat.
+The collapse apparently inspired J. Meade Falkner to write his novel The Nebuly Coat.